MandydnaM/MandydnaM/README.md

 ## 🌟 WELCOME TO MY GITHUB PROFILE 🌟

-I'm a **Master's student in Information Systems** 🎓, passionate about **front-end development** and aspiring to become a **full-stack developer**! 🚀 I have experience with **React, Node.js, TypeScript**, and more.
+I'm a **Master's student in Information Systems** 🎓, passionate about **front-end development** and aspiring to become a **full-stack developer**! 🚀 I have experience with **React, Angular, TypeScript, Node.js, Java**, and more.
 Currently, I'm expanding my backend skills to complete the full-stack journey!

 ### 🔧 Technologies & Skills
 💻 **Frontend:** HTML, CSS, JavaScript, TypeScript, React, Angular